osheanlee/osheanlee.github.io/content/about/_index.md

 **The contents of this site do not reflect the opinion of my employer.**

 More info can be seen on my [LinkedIn](https://linkedin.com/in/osheanleegaronita)!

+Some credits that are noteworthy:

+* [JT Miclat](https://jtmiclat.me), colleague from [Thinking Machines](https://thinkingmachin.es).
+He helped linking my github pages to netlify and setting up Hugo
+* [Ito Valdes](https://www.linkedin.com/in/benito-valdes-9899aa112/) for `The Gist` branding.